Caring for Children on Sundays

 Infants through crawlers

-Toddlers through three year olds
+Toddlers through two year olds

 Pre-k through 3rd grade

 At HopePointe, we are committed to family worship, and so we encourage our children to worship alongside their parents each week during the service.
 However, we know there are some moments, like the sermon, that may not always be accessible by our children.
 Following the children’s sermon, the children are dismissed and follow an adult leader together across the hall to "Celebration Hope Kids” children’s worship where the children have a brief time of teaching during the sermon (approximately 30 minutes).
 It is here our children worship through singing, crafts, and a lesson designed to strengthen their love and knowledge of God.
 The children return to their parents before Communion begins.
 Of course, if your child would prefer, they're welcome to stay with you.

 During Lent, we have invited our 3rd through 5th graders to join us during the sermon time for "Trekkers", a Bible-study for our older children.
 Just like our other children, they are dismissed from the service after the children's sermon and return before Communion.
 The curriculum has been following our Lenten series on Brokenness.